pruszynskia/italian-food/README.md

 ## Setup
 To run this project, open index.html file from "italian-food/src/index.html" directory in broswere of your choice.

+You can view an offline HTML file in the browser in several ways:

+- Drag and drop the file into your browser
+- CTRL + Left Click (on Macs) or Right Click (on Windows) to open the file with a browser
+- Copy the full path of your file and paste the file in your browser bar

 ## Sources
 This project is based on .psd template from www.freepik.com [@template](https://www.freepik.com/free-psd/web-template-with-landing-page-traditional-italian-food-restaurant_7888138.htm#page=1&query=website%20templates&position=0&from_view=keyword)

 ## Contact
-Created by Andrzej Pruszynski [mailto](mailto:andrzej.pruszynski90@gmail.com) - feel free to contact me!
+Created by Andrzej Pruszynski andrzej.pruszynski90@gmail.com - feel free to contact me!